GeoArkadeep/Stresslog/paper/paper.md

 Stresslog has been designed to help with pre-drill, post-drill and realtime geomechanical calculations.
 It is aimed at empowering researchers with a 1D mechanical earth modeling tool that is freely available and which researchers can modify to apply their own methods when necessary, while allowing practitioners to use industry-standard algorithms to calculate solutions and export well log data.

-Stresslog uses welly [@welly] to read las files and handle well data.
-Dliso is used to parse dlis [@dlisio] files.
+Stresslog uses welly [@welly] to read las files and handle well data. dliso is used to parse dlis [@dlisio] files.
 A modified function from lasio [@Inverarity_Lasio_2023] is used to write las files.
 Numpy [@2020NumPy-Array], Pandas [@the_pandas_development_team_2025_16918803; @mckinney2010data] and Scipy [@SciPy] are used for numerical computations.
 Matplotlib [@Hunter:2007] and Plotly [@plotly_py] are used for plotting data.
 Pint is used for unit conversions.

 # Methodology

-To use Stresslog, at the minimum a well log is required containing atleast sonic or resistivity or drilling parameters data.
+To use Stresslog, at the minimum a well log is required containing at least sonic or resistivity or drilling parameters data.
 Numerous other types of data can be specified to improve/constrain the estimates.
 Some of the input data require specific format and units to work correctly.
 Please refer to the documentation for details.

 Overburden gradient [@traugott1997], pore-pressure [@Zhang20132; @Flemings2021], minimum horizontal stress [@Daines1982; @zoback1992], rock strength [@lal1999; @horsrud2001] and other parameters are calculated considering the given well-logging, deviation, and formation data.
 The maximum horizontal stress is estimated by applying stress-polygon [@ZOBACK2003] for every depth-sample.
 Borehole image interpretation is considered in the stress-polygon results if available.